manuelbomi/Automating-Complex-Enterprise-Business-Financial-Decisions-Using-Agentic-AI-in-n8n/README.md

              3. Advise whether this is a financially viable project

-             4. Use all available tools including the code too
+             4. Use all available tools including the code tool

      ### AI Agent's Response:
      1. Net Present Value (NPV): The NPV of the investment is approximately $206,512.21.